develon2015/node-dev-server/README.md

 2. We can kill already exists process, compile and restart a cmd.exe window on source-code changes.

-(Only implemented on the Windows OS currently)
+(Only implemented on the Windows OS currently, and Gnome-terminal)

 ## Install